ChrisJabb21/ChrisJabb21/README.md

 - DEV: [Click here](https://dev.to/chrisjabb21)
 -->

-I am a Java Full Stack Web Developer from Pittsburgh PA, that found my way into web development during college.
+I am a Java Full Stack Web Developer from Pittsburgh PA who found my way into web development during college.
 I graduated with a Masters of Science in Cybersecurity from Robert Morris Univeristy in Pittsburgh and a BA in Liberal Arts (concentration: Bioinformatics) with a minor in Computer Science from Saint Vincent College.

 ## 📬 Reach out to me at..